 Folder 6.
 WSP, miscellaneous.
 16 items.
 1882-1907, undated.

 The items in this folder include a calling card, three letters, and one cover.
-Three photostats of a letter, from WSP in Texas to his friend Dr. Beall in Greensboro, NC (1882), are included as well as the original.
+Three photostats of a letter from WSP in Texas to his friend Dr. Beall in Greensboro (1882) are included along with the original.
 WSP also wrote to Mrs. J.K.
 Hall of what he missed about living in North Carolina.
 Also included is a 1907 letter written by WSP from New York to Ms. Lily Benbow, and an undated letter to “Uncle John” written by WSP while in New York.
-This folder also contains two ALS by WSP on the stationary of the General Land Office in Texas.
+This folder also contains two ALS by WSP on the stationery of the General Land Office in Texas.
 Both 1890 items deal with settling the estate (real estate holdings) of William Kerr.
 A photostat of each letter is included.
 Also included are a printed page and photograph of the two letters of introduction that WSP presented in Austin (1884).

 This folder consists of xeroxed copies of the correspondence from WSP to Margaret as described above.